 To get through the day, his therapist has his write letters that begin “Dear Evan Hansen, today is going to be a great day, here’s why.”
 But when another student, Conor (Mike Faist) steals his letter and later commits suicide, the deceased’s parents assume the letter is a suicide note to Connor’s only friend.
 Confused, overwhelmed, wanting friends, desiring attention, and desperate to help Connor’s distraught parents, Evan says that he and Connor were secret best friends.
 For the rest of the musical, Evan’s lie spins out of control as he becomes a viral sensation, giving speeches, writing letters, raising money, and forming the Conor Project to keep his memory alive and build a memorial–all for a classmate Evan never even knew.

 Although the show presents an ambiguously-disabled Evan Hansen, the character remains incredibly sympathetic, even as he lies to a dead boy’s parents, his own mother, his girlfriend (who happens to be Connor’s sister), and his entire school.
 The success of this character lies in the incredibly nuanced and emotional performance by Platt, who certainly seems in the running for all the Best Actor in a Musical awards.
-By the end of the performance Platt is dripping tears, snot, and sweat, almost unable to make it though each heart-breaking ballad.
+By the end of the performance Platt is dripping tears, snot, and sweat, almost unable to make it through each heart-breaking ballad.

 The score (music & lyrics by Benj Pasek and Justin Paul), while beautiful and full of belting and ballads, often falls flat, with all the songs sounding similar.
 That being said, the song(s) are catchy and emotional, certainly to become favorite among musical theater fans.
 Thankfully, each of the lead characters has their ballad and thus an amazing chance to shine.
 In particular, Evan’s single-mother Hiedi (Rachel Bay Jones), who has to work non-stop to support him but in exchange is never around, brings the audience to tears in her ballad about raising her son alone in “So Big / So Small.”
 Platt gets the best songs of the show–“Waiving Through a Window,” “For Forever,” and “Words Fail”–constantly keeping the audience in his grasp with his impressive vocals and emotional drive.
 However, it is the Act I finale, in which the high school rallies around Evan’s attempts to keep Connor’s legacy alive, that the show becomes triumphant and memorable; “You Will Be Found” is anthem about friendship, fitting in, navigating the toxic environment of high school, and dealing with the death of a young person.